|A.24 C. Tauber, P. Delplace, A. Venaille 2019. Anomalous bulk-edge correspondence in continuous media - submitted .pdf

 Lamb waves to peculiar topological

-properties carried by acoustic and internal gravity waves, when inversion symmetry is broken by gravity in a compressible fluid.
+properties carried by acoustic and internal gravity waves when mirror symmetry in vertical direction is broken by gravity.

 |A.21 A. Renaud, L.-P. Nadeau, A. Venaille 2019.

-Periodicity disruption of a model quasi-biennial oscillation - submitted .pdf
+Periodicity disruption of a model quasi-biennial oscillation of equatorial winds - Physical Review Letter .pdf , featured in Physics

 the existence of a quasi-periodic route to chaos in idealized models of